scala-steward/connect-rpc-scala/README.md

 }
 ```

-In addition to the previous way of calling it, this endpoint will be exposed as a REST API:
+In addition to the previous way of execution, such endpoints are exposed in a more RESTful way:

 ```http
 GET /example/123 HTTP/1.1